-All grants and awards are offered subject to the availability of funds.
+All grants and awards are offered subject to the availability of funds and applicants meeting award requirements.
 Cystic Fibrosis Canada reserves the right to delay, reduce or terminate funding detailed in any award letter.

 Grants are administered by Cystic Fibrosis Canada's office, to which all correspondence should be directed: research@cysticfibrosis.ca.